Readability in UX/UI Design

 1. Transcript loading…

-In digital designs such as web pages, a web designer’s choice of typography, how they utilize space and the overall visual hierarchy to enhance the clarity and accessibility of content are vital.
-These are the ingredients of a user’s reading experience in terms of how the content looks.
+In digital designs such as web pages, a web designer’s choice of typography, how they use space and the overall visual hierarchy to boost the content’s clarity and accessibility are vital.
+These are the ingredients of a user’s reading experience in terms of how the content actually looks.
 Designers also need to choose the best words and terms for their content.
 Both aspects are about how to create and present text such as website copy optimally.
 This includes correct spelling, punctuation and attention to detail with grammar.

 Image showing two distinct blocks of text, one with easy to read letters making up text and one with harder to read letters.